pragtical/pragtical.github.io/docs/intro.md

 zoom in/out and toggleable background mode (none, solid and grid) for transparent images.

+* **Built-in [Audio Player]** - Listen to local audio files inside the editor, or scan a folder and its subfolders into a playlist.
+Includes playback and volume controls, repeat, shuffle, and an optional waveform and level display.

 * **Built-in [Markdown Preview]** - Render Markdown documents directly in the editor with live updates, syntax-highlighted code blocks, tables, links, and local or remote images.